Sailplane Pilot Licence Conversion

 - Check that your application is complete, including certified and clearly readable copies of documents where required.

-- Send your application to: BGA, 8 Merus Court, Meridian Business Park, Leicester, LE19 1RJ
+- Send your complete application including including certified and clearly readable copies of documents where required by post BGA, 8 Merus Court, Meridian Business Park, Leicester, LE19 1RJ, or email email@example.com

-Adding a privilege to an SPL or LAPL(S) after the licence has been issued
+How can I add a privilege after the licence has been issued?

-- Consider which Part-FCL privilege you believe you want to add based on BGA/National privileges or other additional training
+- Consider which Part-SFCL privileges you believe you want to add.

 - Check that your application is complete, including certified or original and clearly readable copies of documents where required